rkscodes/data-engineering-zoomcamp/README.md

    - Creating a Docker for current ETL
    - Configuring details in Prefect UI to access Docker image through Docker Hub
    - Using Python API to create deployment for Docker

+## Week 3 📅
+1. Data Warehouse
+   - What is data warehouse
+   - It prefers denormalized data
+   - This OLAP (Online Analytical Process) not OLTP (Online Transaction process)
+   - Difference in Data-Lake and Data-Warehouse
+2. Bigquery
+   - What is google bigquery
+   - It's Architecture
+   - Partioning: When using where clause
+   - Clustering: Mostly if something is group quiered
+   - Training model in Bigquery
+   - External Table
+   - See query time by selecting to the clause which is to be run